 Shortly after I returned, there was partner named to lead the practice area I was in.
 At first, I was taken aback and not sure what that meant for my goal of leading the ERS practice.
 Ultimately, my relationship with him became very positive.
 He was passionate about my development and making sure my accomplishments were visible to the right people in Deloitte.
 I strongly believe that wherever you are, you need to have a sponsor — more than one if you can.
 You’ve got to have someone who's willing to go to bat for you and speak out on your behalf.
 This partner did that for me, and I will always be grateful for that.
 It made leaving Deloitte the second time that much harder.

 I had a pretty short list of companies that I would have considered leaving Deloitte to go work for, and St. Jude Medical was on it.
 They were a client that I had helped cultivate for Deloitte, and I found the whole area of life saving medical devices fascinating.

-What advice would you have for someone coming out of college and considering a professional services organization like Deloitte?
+What advice would you give someone just starting out and considering Deloitte?